Part 6: Subliminal Stone

 "Right, let's finish it."
 I agreed.

-She swerved around and declared our next destination, “I have the planet locations for the last two stones.
-First we’ll be heading to the planet called Glutvagant.”
+She swerved around and declared our next destination, "I have the planet locations of the next two stones.
+First we'll be heading to the planet called Glutvagant."

 Rei looked surprised, "Glutvagant?!"